 Students seeking admission to the college through TOP should complete and submit the standard State University of New York application or the SUNY Geneseo Common Application as soon as possible.
 The college's AOP department will keep applicants updated about their admission status throughout the admission process.
 All admitted students are required to pay a $50.00 deposit which is applied toward tuition and residence hall fees.
 Counselors or applicants who are interested in additional information may contact the AOP department or the admissions department directly at (585) 245-5571.

-TOEFL/ACT/GED: Score of 71 or higher (internet-based test) OR a score of 197 or higher on the (computer based exam); OR a score of 17 on the ACT’s; OR a score of 2,750 or above on GED examination.
+TOEFL/ACT/GED: Score of 71 or higher (internet-based test) OR a score of 197 or higher on the (computer based exam); OR a score of 17 or higher on the ACT’s; OR a score of 2,750 or above on GED examination.
 GED recipients are required to provide composite SAT scores and high school transcripts up through their separation from high school.
 All applicants must be high school graduates or GED recipients.

 For Transfers: Transfer applicants must have completed two full time semesters at another college and have earned a cumulative grade point average of 2.5 or above to be a serious candidate for admission.
 The strongest candidates will have a cumulative GPA of a 3.0 or higher.
 Transfer applicants must also satisfy one or more of the categories listed below.

 All applicants must fall into one or more of the following categories:

-- A member of an underrepresented racial group as specified in US census designations; a low-income student who exceeds eligibility criteria for EOP; a student attending a high school identified as rural
+- A member of an underrepresented racial group as specified in US census designations; a low-income student who exceeds eligibility criteria for EOP

 - A recent immigrant of any race who has lived less than six (6) years in the United States but is seeking permanent resident status(classified as an eligible non citizen and assigned an Alien Registration Number).
 Must have scored at least five hundred twenty-five (525) or higher on paper-based test (92 or higher on the internet based test) , and/or have earned a score of 440 or higher on the critical reading section of the SAT